- Mummy! I’m not an animal!

 Q: Why do people say, ‘More tea, Vicar?’ when someone farts?

 A: It’s a joke about the thin veneer of civilisation covering our all-too solid animal nature, and our embarrassment about it – always good for a laugh.

 The parlour was the best room, reserved for special occasions.
 One such occasion would be a visit by the vicar, the Church of England parish priest.
 The family would wear their Sunday-best clothes, and tea would be served using the best service.

-The conversation would be somewhat strained, due to the status of the guest depending on a shared belief in a supernatural supreme being (a belief which would inevitably cause some doubt in the minds of all concerned, not least that of the vicar).
+The conversation would be somewhat strained, due to the status of the guest depending on a shared tradition of faith in a supernatural supreme being (a belief which would inevitably cause some doubt in the minds of all concerned, not least that of the vicar).

 During an awkward pause in the conversation someone, perhaps nervously, lets rip a loud fart.
-Desparately trying to counter the even more awkward silence and the undeniable animal stench, Mother – who, traditionally, pours the tea – brightly asks, “More tea, Vicar?“.
+To allay the even more awkward silence and the undeniable animal stench, Mother – who, traditionally, pours the tea – brightly asks, “More tea, Vicar?“.

-Traditionally, Father then chips in with a cheerful ‘Better out than in!’, and the conversation sputters on.
-Fortified wine might shortly be produced, to the relief of all.
+(Traditionally, Father may relieve the tension with a cheerful “Better out than in!“, thus enabling the conversation to sputter on.
+Fortified wine might shortly be produced, to the relief of all.)